 for Letters of Love

 I hope this letter finds you alive – all senses and engines burnings – and well.
 It might find you waiting in line at the Christmas market.
 It might find you taking a break from sitting in the sun.
-It might find you doing research for a paper.
-It might find you in your most uncomfortable outfit, a little too full of life to start cleaning the kitchen – and a little too empty now that everyone’s gone.
+It might find you in your most uncomfortable outfit, a little too full of life to start cleaning the kitchen and a little too empty now that everyone’s gone.
 It might find you in the light, in the dark, in the back of his favourite café, in foreign places, in your parents’ car, in between her cream-coloured pillows, before, after, in the midst of chaos – only, I hope, not too late.

 This letter comes to tell you a few things I know to be true, in the naive hope that you won’t mind me not always leading by example.
-You see, I believe that love, even the love radiating from a stranger’s writings, is better than no love at all, and this is my way of passing it on.
-Love, as you know, is the only mechanism there is that can put both your warmth and your strength into motion, make you both gentler and more self-assured, sing you to sleep and ready you for war in the same voice.
-I will spare you the kind of love that social networks, extended families and old lovers are for – that yes, you are beautiful, unique, cared for and always welcomed home (wherever, whomever or whatever your home is) and no, not everybody can love you the same despite this.
-Instead I’ve got others, wrapped in just as much love, I promise you that.
-Take a deep breath.
-Read on.
+I believe that love, even the love radiating from a stranger’s writings, is better than no love at all, and this is my way of passing it on.
+Love, as you know, is the only mechanism that can put both your warmth and your strength into motion, make you both gentler and more self-assured, sing you to sleep and ready you for war in the same voice.
+So take a deep breath, and read on.

-There’s a certain beauty about being a mess too, about painting outside the lines, about outstretching your arms for things at top volume, at their most difficult, at their most needlessly complex.
-Don’t talk about fear in third person.
-Fear doesn’t have an identity.
-You are the fear.
-Always have a world of your own.
-Don’t be too eager to make room into someone else’s.
-One’s inner world is built on grounds that you’ll never fully understand, and you’ll always be cold and starved in it.
-Would you be happy, sleeping on the couch night after night?
-Complete vulnerability isn’t strength.
-It’s you losing to yourself, to your dragon, to your inner goddess.
-To life.
-Being yourself isn’t about being your weakest self.
 Safety is not always a friend.
 Safety believes that life exists all around you only to be contemplated in silence.
-Do not enjoy touch or use it, or anxiety will grow on you like bacteria.
+Do not enjoy, touch or use it, or anxiety will grow on you like bacteria.
 Indulge into knowing that you’ve made it so far, that you’re sorted, that you got to Heaven.
 That you are as good as dead.
-New-found energy is not exhausting.
+Newfound energy is not exhausting.
 Still waiting is.
-When you’re on the run, intensity felt light.
+When you’re on the run, intensity feels light.
 You remember indecisiveness as a long stormy night, and it’s just not poetic anymore.